JoinMap ® 5Software for the calculation of genetic linkage maps in experimental populations of diploid species

 New features introduced with version 5Many features are not yet available in the current early release edition of JoinMap v5.
 They will be made available in future releases during the next months.
 These are the new features available in the current early release edition of JoinMap v5:

-The v5 executable program is a 64-bit MS-Windows application.
-This means that it can have access to more than 4 GB memory (i.e. RAM) of the computer, which is a 32-bit limitation.
-Obviously, the program requires that it runs under a 64-bit version of the MS-Windows operating system and that the computer has more than 4 GB of RAM; an amount of 16 GB of memory is recommended.
+The v5 executable program is a 64 bit MS Windows application.
+This means that it can have access to more than 4 GB memory (i.e. RAM) of the computer (4 GB is a 32 bit limitation).
+Obviously, the program requires that it runs under a 64 bit version of the MS Windows operating system and that the computer has more than 4 GB of RAM; an amount of 16 GB of memory is recommended.
 The access to more memory means in practice that computations can take place in memory without having to store intermediate results on the hard drive, resulting in higher speeds.